-At least one person has been killed after armed men attacked the campus of the American University of Afghanistan in Kabul, according to an official and a student.
+At least one student has been killed after armed men attacked the campus of the American University of Afghanistan in Kabul, according to an official and a student.

 "[The attackers] are inside the compound and there are foreign professors along with hundreds of students."